 - Reach out to your professor.

 Your professor is the expert on your course (and probably the person who created the exam).
-Your lecturers and professors do appreciate open communication – don’t hesitate to visit them during their office hours!
+Your lecturers and professors do appreciate open communication – don’t hesitate to join their office hours!
 Disclosing any health or personal issues that affected your academic performance may allow you to work together with your prof to find ways to catch up or make up missed material.
 If your midterm went poorly, your professor may be able to go over the exam with you and identify content you may have missed that will help improve your score when finals season rolls around.

 - Sleep well and eat well!